GustavoSMelo/OpenMusicJS/README.md

 ### :iphone: Mobile (with Android emulator)

-- First, run the backend.
+- Firstly, you need to do the backend step.
 - Open your Android emulator.
+- Download the Expo app in your emulator.
 - Open the mobile folder in the console.
 - Run `yarn` or `npm install`.
 - After that, run `expo start` and wait until the application opens.